 In September, 1985, Dave transferred to the Electronic Combat Range, which was called the Electronic Warfare Threat Environment Simulator (EWTES) at the time.
 He worked in a group that was called the Test Support Branch, Code 3551, until April 1988 when it was renamed the Software Engineering Branch, Code 6441.
-In more recent years that same group has been called Code 6447, 3331C, 525600D, 525700D, 525300D, and is (for the moment) called the Data Systems Branch, Code 527300D.
+In more recent years that same group has been called Code 6447, 3331C, 525600D, 525700D, 525300D, and was (when Dave retired) called the Data Systems Branch, Code 527300D.

-Despite all the name changes, it has been basically the same job.
-The computers have changed from Gould SEL 32/9780 computers to SUN and SGI workstations, and Pentium PCs.
-The language has changed from FORTRAN to Ada, but the work remains the same.
-Data is collected from threat radars and other tracking systems and displayed in real time.
-Dave has written several programs that take this data, process it, and display it in various ways for a variety of customers.
-This involved writing programs that interface with IEEE-488 instruments; obtain data from special direct memory IO devices; use TCP/IP and UDP network interfaces for client and server tasks; and interface with low-level graphics.
+Despite all the reorganizations and resulting name changes, it was basically the same job.
+The computers changed from Gould SEL 32/9780 computers to SUN and SGI workstations, and Pentium PCs.
+The language changed from FORTRAN to Ada, but the work remained the same.
+Data from radars typically used against American aircraft in combat was compared to the true aircraft position obtained from other tracking systems not affected by the countermasures being tested.
+The positional errors and the lethality of simulated missiles guided by the threat radars was displayed in multiple ways by the display software Dave wrote for a variety of customers.
+This required writing programs which interfaced with IEEE-488 instruments; obtained data from special direct memory IO devices; used TCP/IP and UDP network interfaces for client and server tasks; and interfaced with low-level graphics.

 Specifically, he wrote and documented a 70K source line of code (SLOC) graphical display program in Ada.
 It was completed on time, at a cost of approximately $300K.
 That's more than 50 lines of code per calendar day (not work day), and a little more than $4 per line of code.
 This program is functionally equivalent to a display and control program that a contractor wrote for another test range at a cost of over 4 million dollars, and was several years late.